Santosh-Gupta/NaturalLanguageRecommendations/README.md

 https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/training/PaperVectorTrainingWord2vec_Github.ipynb

-#### Step 4: Create Bert Dataset.
+#### Step 4: Create the Bert Dataset.

 After word2vec training, we have a citation embedding which represents each paper.
 We can then use this vector as a label for the mean-pooled output of the last hidden states of Bert, with the input being each paper's abstract.
-We used the SciBert vocab for the tokenizer since SciBert was actually trained on many of the papers in the Semantic Scholar Corpus.
+We used the SciBert vocab for the tokenizer since SciBert was trained on many of the papers in the Semantic Scholar Corpus.

 https://github.com/allenai/scibert

 https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/data/CreateCS_tfrecordsDataSet4Bert_github.ipynb

-We saved these files to tfrecords file type, which works great with the tf.data api and TPU training.
+We saved these files as the tfrecords, which works great with the tf.data API and TPU training.

 https://www.tensorflow.org/tutorials/load_data/tfrecord

 #### Step 5: Training Bert

-Using the dataset created in Step 4, we can train our Bert model, and our similarity fully connected layers.
+Using the dataset created in Step 4, we can train our Bert model and our similarity fully connected layers.
 Please see the architecture section for more details.
 We used the TF2.0 Keras version of HuggingFace's transformer library for Bert.

 https://github.com/huggingface/transformers

 And we used Keras for the overall architecture as well.
-The initial weights we used were SciBert weights. https://github.com/allenai/scibert .
+The initial weights we used were SciBert weights. https://github.com/allenai/scibert.

 We used tf.data to handle our data pipeline, and we used TPUv3-8 provided by the TensorFlow Research Cloud to train over our data.